Tariq-Mehmood-Malik/Kubernetes/intro.md

 Kubernetes (K8s) is an open-source platform designed to automate deploying, scaling, and operating application containers, ensuring efficient use of resources, high availability, and load balancing.
 It was originally developed by **Google** and is now maintained by the **Cloud Native Computing Foundation (CNCF)**.
 Kubernetes has become the go to standard for container orchestration, enabling developers to manage containerized applications across a cluster of machines.

+- **Scaling:** Containers are automatically scaled based on demand using horizontal scaling.
+- **Operation:** Health checks, self-healing, and monitoring ensure containers run smoothly, with automatic restarts or replacements if issues arise.
+- **High Availability:** Replica sets and load balancing ensure that applications stay up and responsive, even if containers or nodes fail.
+- **Resource Efficiency:** Resource limits and Kubernetes optimizations ensure efficient use of compute resources.

 ## How Kubernetes Works / Architecture

 As we already knows that kubernetes operates in a multi-node infrastructure called `cluster`.
 A Kubernetes cluster is a set of nodes (physical or virtual machines) that run containerized applications.

 It consists of:
 - **Control Plane (Master Node)**
 - **Worker Nodes**